Magnetic Properties of Transition Elements - Properties of d-block Elements and Trends

 The number of unpaired electrons present in the outermost cells will help in predicting the magnetic property of the element.
 An essential role is played by the atomic size and electronic configuration.
 Electronic spin can help in achieving the magnetism of any of the compounds and determination of the fact that to what extent the compound is magnetized by the number of unpaired electrons.

 To yield the magnets is the interesting fact of the compound.
-Magnetic behaviour is adopted by metal complexes because they have unpaired electrons.
+Magnetic behavior is adopted by metal complexes because they have unpaired electrons.
 The quantum number is used to represent the spin of each electron which is represented as +½ or -½ respectively.
-Because the electrons are coupled to each other, the spin has a flat affect.
+Because the electrons are coupled to each other, the spin has a flat effect.
 A weak magnetic field is created in the case if each of these electrons gets unpaired or single.
-The paramagnetic effect gets increased due to the availability of a single electron.
+The paramagnetic effect increases due to the availability of a single electron.

-Due to the presence of colour ions, chemical organic complexes and coloured compounds are formed by these elements.
+Due to the presence of color ions, chemical organic complexes and coloured compounds are formed by these elements.

-Rather than having paramagnetic behaviour, these elements have paramagnetic behaviour.
+Rather than having paramagnetic behavior, these elements have paramagnetic behavior.

 In total, 38 elements are present in the 3rd group of the periodic table.
 Out of 38 elements, 12 of them belong to transition elements and all these elements have almost identical properties in comparison to the metals.
 Malleability and ductility are the tendencies that are seen in these elements.
 The valence electrons are exhibited by the transition elements and their interactions with other elements make them combine with other elements.
 Some changes in the electronic configuration are made by the electrons of the reacting elements.
 Due to these reasons, there are certain changes in the context of non-magnetic and magnetic behaviour.
 In the case of no unpaired electrons present, the magnetic behaviour of the transition elements loses as it creates in the external magnetic field.

-It is quite tough to determine whether the transition element is paramagnetic or not.
+It is quite tough to determine whether the Transition Element is paramagnetic or not.
 It can be determined by creating the electronic configuration of the compound.
-The paired and unpaired electrons lead by the configuration helps in determining.
+The paired and unpaired electrons led by the configuration helps in determining.

-The paramagnetic and ferromagnetic behaviour can be seen if the elements hold the unpaired electrons in (n-1)d shells.
+The paramagnetic and ferromagnetic behavior can be seen if the elements hold the unpaired electrons in (n-1)d shells.
 For better understanding take the example of Zinc.